Mint-developer/simple-blog/README.md

 # Blogging Application in PHP and MySQL

-Project files till part-5 of the tutorial series
+This is the master branch of the repo and contains latest and complete project files.